jxxcarlson/elm-markdown/README.md

 See [markdown.minilatex.app](https://markdown.minilatex.app)
 for a demo of the latest implementation.
+The package on which this app relies can be found on [the Elm package manager](https://package.elm-lang.org/packages/jxxcarlson/elm-markdown/latest/)

 ## Example